nus-cs2103-AY2021S2/tp/docs/team/xinweit.md

     * What it does: Allows the user to choose the number of questions for a quiz session.
     * Justification: This feature improves the product because it allows the user to roughly control the time spent on a quiz session, enhancing user experience and flexibility.
-    * Highlights: This feature is essential to the application as without it, users would have to be tested on all the flashcards in the database, requiring the user to spend long periods of time on the quiz session with no flexibility provided.
+    * Highlights: This feature is essential to the application.
+Without it, each quiz session will test all the flashcards in the database, requiring the user to spend long periods of time on the quiz session with no flexibility provided.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=xinweit&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=xinweit&tabRepo=AY2021S2-CS2103T-T13-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=test-code&authorshipIsBinaryFileTypeChecked=false)

 * **Project management**:
+    * Manage, identify and keep track of bugs in product.
     * Release management: Create the 2nd release of the product.
-    * Identify and keep track of bugs in product.

 * **Enhancements to existing features**:
     * Modified List command in AddressBook to Learn and End commands in Weeblingo, to allow switching to learn and menu modes respectively.

 * **Documentation**:
     * User Guide: